Find thousands of verified rentals across Canada safely with Rentals.ca.

 Advertisement

-Canada is traditionally a nation of homeowners, but things are changing.
-According to Statistics Canada, between 2011 and 2021 renter households grew at over twice the pace of owner households — and newcomers are over-represented among renters, relative to the overall population.
-So, while around one-third of residents in Canada live in rented accommodation, most newcomers do as well.
+Canada has traditionally been a nation of homeowners, but that’s changing.
+According to Statistics Canada, between 2011 and 2021 renter households grew at over twice the pace of owner households.
+Newcomers are significantly over-represented among renters relative to the overall population — meaning that while about one-third of all Canadian residents rent their home, the majority of newcomers do.

 Let’s have a quick look at what is included in rent across Canada.